fastbootstrap/docs/content/docs/gap/index.md

     weight: 110
 ---

-When using display: grid, you can make use of gap utilities on the parent grid container.
-This can save on having to add margin utilities to individual grid items (children of a display: grid container).
+When using `display: grid`, you can make use of gap utilities on the parent grid container.
+This can save on having to add margin utilities to individual grid items (children of a `display: grid` container).

 ## Quick reference